GOES West (GOES 17)

 Channel 3: The "Veggie" band

-Although this is a "near-infrared" band (not visible to the eye) vegetation is readily seen at this wavelength and therefore given the nickname "veggie" band.
+Although this is a "near-infrared" band (not visible to the eye), vegetation is readily seen at this wavelength, giving it the nickname "veggie" band.
 It is useful in assessing land characteristics when determining fire and flood potential.
-For example, forest fire damage will appear darker as compared to nearby unaffected areas.
-This helps pinpoint areas where significant rainfall may lead to flooding and mudslides.
+For example, forest fire damage will appear darker than nearby unaffected areas, which helps pinpoint locations where significant rainfall may lead to flooding and mudslides.

 Water Vapor Bands